007TH DAY OF CHRISTMAS

 “You two are a bit of a surprise, don’t you think?
 Perhaps a little misfit?”

+Misfit?
 To my family, maybe.
 But not to us.
-We’ve borrowed one another for the holidays.
+With specified intent, we’ve borrowed one another for the holidays.

 “Why?
 Because he’s a tall, intelligent, handsome, suave diplomat.
 And I’m a lowly intel analyst who’s been rejected by The Agency a gazillion times?”